Part of the

 WP1

-Assessment strategies should move away from traditional essays and exams toward performance-based evaluation methods that demonstrate authentic learning and application of knowledge.
-This includes implementing more real-time assessments like presentations, group projects, and case studies that require students to demonstrate critical thinking, problem-solving, and creativity while applying their knowledge in practical contexts.
+The majority of assessed student output in higher education is in verbal format, such as essays, reports, and presentations.
+This type of output is directly threatened by the extremely high capability of large language models (LLMs) and other generative AI tools to easily produce and manipulate verbal content.
+This requires a rethinking of how teachers assess learning.
+With the increasing capabilities of AI to take over otherwise hard earned skills involved in thinking and writing tasks, assessment strategies should move away from traditional essays and exams toward performance-based evaluation methods that demonstrate authentic learning and application of knowledge.
+This includes implementing more real-time assessments like presentations, group projects, and case studies that require students to demonstrate critical thinking, problem-solving, and creativity in real-time while applying their knowledge in a given context.

 WORK IN PROGRESS...